Solving 3d Gravity with Virasoro TQFT: 3d gravity and its relation to Virasoro TQFT

 It is sometimes be convenient to work with a basis of conformal blocks that trivializes the inner product of the quantum Teichm\"uller theory.
 In particular, one can define a rescaled basis of conformal blocks\footnote{Since $C_0(P_1,P_2,P_3)>0$, the choice of square root is unambiguous.}

 that is equipped with the inner product

 We give three different arguments for the validity of eq.~\eqref{eq:rhoCLiouville} in this paper.
 Here we provide a very straightforward argument.

 The claim \eqref{eq:rhoCLiouville} follows from the following physical considerations.
 As we already mentioned, the inner product is the result of a BRST reduction of a ``worldsheet theory'' consisting of the two conformal blocks and timelike Liouville theory.
 This is of course not a CFT since it is not crossing symmetric, but otherwise satisfies all other CFT axioms.
 Performing a BRST reduction ensures that all unphysical states do not propagate.
 In this context, this hence means that all internal states parametrized by $\vec P$ need to be BRST closed.
 This in particular implies that they need to be level-matched, which shows that the integral is delta-function supported when $\vec P_1=\vec P_2$.
 To determine the density $\rho^{\mathcal{C}}_{g,n}(\vec P)$, let us first notice that it has to factorize as in \eqref{eq:rhoCLiouville}.
 Indeed, we can think of the target string theory, which is essentially a two-dimensional quantum field theory.
 The inner product is computing a scattering amplitude in this theory, which can be computed by the Feynman rules.
 In this context, $\rho_0^{-1}$ plays the role of the propagator, while $C_0^{-1}$ is the structure constant of the trivalent vertices.
 We have already demonstrated the correctness of $C_0$ by computing the three-point function on the sphere. $\rho_0$ is nothing other than the normalization of the two-point function with these conventions.
 We have \be \lim_{P_3 \to \id} C_0(P_1,P_2,P_3)=\rho_0(P_1)^{-1} \delta(P_1-P_2)\ . \ee This leads to the claimed formula.
 We write here and in the following $P=\id$ as a short-cut for $P=\pm \frac{iQ}{2}$ corresponding to the vacuum $\Delta=0$.
+We should notice that it was crucial for this argument that we integrate over Teichm\"uller space in eq.~\eqref{eq:inner product Teichmuller space} and not the moduli space of surfaces as ordinarily in string theory.
+Integrating over Teichm\"uller space leads to a single Feynman diagram in spacetime, while usual string amplitudes would unify all Feynman diagrams of a given loop order into a single diagram (and also avoid UV-divergences).

 As promised, we will provide two different derivations below.
 We can require that the crossing transformations are unitary with respect to this inner product which uniquely fixes it to this form.
 We will also give an independent argument using 3d gravity.

 Let us also comment on the case of the torus without punctures.
 The inner product is somewhat ill-defined because the partition function of Liouville theory on the torus is ill-defined.
 However, we can still compute the inner product of two conformal blocks up to an overall ill-defined constant.
 Conformal blocks on the torus are just Virasoro characters.
 Writing out \eqref{eq:inner product Teichmuller space} explicitly for the torus (for which Teichm\"uller space is the upper half plane) gives